10 Project Management Books Every PM Should Read

 The Art of Project Management by Scott Berkun

 If you are looking for a how-to guide on project management, this is a good book for you.
-Not only a how-to guide, the author also explores a brief history of the subject and why it is important.
+Not only a how-to guide, but the author also explores a brief history of the subject and why it is important.
 Divided into three different sections (planning, skills, and management), this book also covers other topics, such as problem-solving, leadership, and creativity.
 You won’t get bored while reading, thanks to the helpful illustrations throughout the book that make it easier to visualise key concepts.

 Strategic Project Management Made Simple by Terry Schmidt